About Library Scanning Services

 - The Government Documents unit on the 3rd floor of Alderman Library provides equipment for scanning microfilm and microfiche.

 - The Robertson Media Center on the 3rd floor of Clemons Library provides self-service access to scanners that can digitize various non-print media formats such as video tape, 8 mm and 16 mm film, small and medium format film negatives, slides, and audio.

-- ScanLab staff in the Fiske Kimball Fine Arts Library can advise users on scanning, manipulating, and preserving their images.
-Photoshop and Epson scanning software is available on 8 Apple computers.
+- Staff in the Fiske Kimball Fine Arts Library can advise users on scanning, manipulating, and preserving their images.
+Photoshop and Epson scanning software is available on 4 Apple computers on the main floor.
 Each computer is equipped to digitize film negatives, slides, and documents up to 11 x 17 inches.

 - The Music Library provides access to equipment for scanning documents up to 11 x 17 inches, as well as microfilm and microfiche.